j-zeng/angular2-http-file-upload/README.md

 # angular2-http-file-upload
-Library to support http file uploads for Angular 2
+Library to support HTTP file uploads for Angular 2

 ## Add file upload service to your project
 ```